COVID-19 Vaccines Print Page

 - Canada is recognized around the world for high standards for vaccine review, approvals, and monitoring systems.
 Only vaccines that are safe and effective are approved for use in Canada.

-- These vaccines were able to come to the market more quickly than usual due to the availability of funding for their development, broad interest in participation in the studies, and prioritization of review for market authorization, all of which normally prolong the approval time.
+- These vaccines were able to come to the market more quickly due to the availability of funding for their development, broad interest in participation in the studies, and prioritization of review for market authorization, all of which normally prolong the approval time.

 How effective is the vaccine?